ccswbs/UoGd7-Training/features/howto-profiles.md

-# How to People Profiles
+# How to work with People Profiles

 The people profiles feature allows **Content Creators** to create and edit an organizational profile.
 Anonymous users can browse through these profiles in a listing page view and find more detail about a specific member of an organization by clicking on that member's name.